Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 Distance between each data point to each centroid is calculated and each data point gets assigned to its nearest centroid.
 Once all data points have been assigned, the centroid is moved to the mean position of all the data points within its group.
 This is shown in the top right graph.
 Distances from centroids are again calculated and data points reassigned as depicted in the bottom right graph.
 The centroids move.
 See bottom left graph.

 This process repeats until no points change groups.
 And now we have segmented our viewers so we can show them targeted advertisements.

+#### Takeaway
+Have a toy example ready to go to explain each concept.
+It could be something similar to the clustering example above or it could relate how decision trees work.
+Just make sure you use real-world examples.
+It shows not only that you know how the algorithm works but that you know at least one use case and that you can communicate your ideas effectively.
+Nobody wants to hear generic explanations; it's boring and makes you blend in with everyone else.

 ## Tip #2: Know How To Answer Ambiguous Questions
 From the interviewer's perspective, these are some of the most exciting questions to ask.
 It's something like: